-Source: © 2019 The World Bank, Source: Global Solar Atlas 2.0, Solar resource data: Solargis climactic conditions.
-Abundant sunshine and huge areas of barren desert land are key to India's future energy strategy and significant work has been done by public and private sector organisations to quantify and map its solar potential.
-Our preferred analysis is that from SolarGis and their measure of Global-Horizontal radiation which shows clearly and accurately the amount of solar energy that is available at a given time and location anywhere in India and predicts the potential future availability of solar energy in a location based on past conditions.
+Source: © 2019 The World Bank, Source: Global Solar Atlas 2.0, Solar resource data: Solargis of Global-Horizontal radiation which shows clearly and accurately the amount of solar energy that is available at a given time and location anywhere in India and predicts the potential future availability of solar energy in a location based on past conditions.
 This certainty and stability are vital components of future energy security.